abhirup-m/abhirup-m.github.io/index.md

 ---
-layout: home
+layout: splash
 permalink: /
 title: "Hello there!"
-excerpt: "I am Abhirup Mukherjee, a graduate student at IISER Kolkata (India).
-I work in theoretical condensed matter physics.
-When I am not working, I watch the seasonal anime, work on websites and write python and bash scripts."
-background: /assets/images/home/layered-waves-haikei.svg
+excerpt: "Welcome to my website.
+You might be interested in the [research](/research/) I am carrying out in theoretical condensed matter physics, as a PhD candidate at IISER Kolkata in India.
+You might also be interested in my [write-ups](/blogs/) on other topics I am interested in, such as scripting, website designing and anime."
 header:
   overlay_image: /assets/images/home/layered-waves-haikei.svg
   actions: